-This year our school is wishing to achieve the active schools flag.
-We are striving to become a physically educated and a physically active school community.
+This year our school is wishing to renew our active schools flag.
+We are continuing to become a physically educated and a physically active school community.
 Throughout the year we will be highlighting all that our school is doing under the following headings: physical education, physical activity, partnerships, and the active schools week.
 Watch out for all the activities our children will be involved in during the year.

 There are six strands of in the Physical Education Curriculum.
 The six strands include; Games, Athletics, Aquatics, Gymnastics, Dance, Outdoor and Adventure.
 Our school teaches five out of six strands each year.
 All class are thought the same strand at the same time following schools Physical Education plan.
 Physical Education is allocated one hour a week of teaching time.